TODAY FROM CALIFORNIA:

 PAPA JOES TALES AND FABLES:

-B. : You might be a conservative if (by Bruce Lindner) [continued]:
+B. : You might be a conservative if (according to Bruce Lindner) [continued]:

 “POOKIE FOR PRESIDENT”